creativemarket/goarion/README.md

 image metadata extraction library.

 While Arion provides a powerful CLI and C++ library, Goarion supplements its functionality by allowing for quick and easy Go integration.
 Goarion is intended for creating microservices and batch processing tools, and allows effortless parallelization of Arion operations (see [bench](bench/main.go)).
+Goarion can perform over 800 image resizes per second on server-grade hardware.

 **Example Applications:**
 * On-the-fly image resize/watermarking API